No vendetta, Bagga arrested for stoking communal tension, inciting violence in Punjab, claims AAP | Politics

 Defending the Punjab Police's action, Bharadwaj told a press conference that the state police registered a case against Bagga last month after the BJP leader, through his social media posts, ''tried to create communal tension and incite violence in the state''.

 ''Because of such statements, the Punjab Police lodged an FIR and now arrested Bagga.
-His statements were communal in nature.
+His statements were communal.
 A lot of BJP-linked people were instigating the violence in Patiala,'' Bhardwaj alleged.

 After Bagga's arrest, the BJP accused the Punjab Police of ''abducting'' him and alleged that AAP national convenor leader Arvind Kejriwal was pursuing vendetta through the state police.